 You will not be able to make an application for naturalisation as a British citizen or for indefinite leave to remain until you pass the Life in the UK test.

 If your current leave to remain has expired or is close to expiring and you have yet to pass the test, you may have to seek alternative leave to remain to ensure you remain lawfully present in the UK and avoid overstaying.

-You book the Life in the UK test online.
+How do I book the life in the UK test?

-You must book your Life in the UK Test online at least 3 days in advance.
+You book the life in the UK test online at least 3 days in advance of sitting the test.

-To book, you will need to confirm your ID using either your:
+To book, you will also need to confirm your ID using either your:

 - UK photocard driving licence – full or provisional;

 - Convention travel document (CTD), certificate of identity document (CID) or stateless person document (SPD);

 - Immigration status document endorsed with a UK residence permit on a passport with a photo; or